MarioLFB/P1CodeInstitute/README.md

 ### User Stories

 #### First-time User
-- As a first-time user, I want to easily find the location of the financial institution.
+1. As a first-time user, I want to easily find the location of the financial institution.
-- I'd like to learn more about the financial institution as a newcomer.
+2. I'd like to learn more about the financial institution as a newcomer.
-- As a first-time user, I aim to gather information about the services offered.
+3. As a first-time user, I aim to gather information about the services offered.
-- I want to get a sense of what to expect when using the financial institution's services for the first time.
+4. I want to get a sense of what to expect when using the financial institution's services.

 #### Returning User
-- Upon returning, I want to know the operating hours of the financial institution.
+5. Upon returning, I want to know the operating hours of the financial institution.
-- Upon returning, I would like to access details about the offered financial services.
+6. Upon returning, I would like to access details about the offered financial services.
-- As a returning user, I want to leave comments, suggestions, or messages for the customer service team.
+7. As a returning user, I want to leave comments, suggestions, or messages for the customer service team.
-- When returning, I seek information about the financial institution on social media.
+8. When returning, I seek information about the financial institution on social media.
-- As a returning user, I wish to get acquainted with the CEO responsible for the financial institution.
+9. As a returning user, I wish to get acquainted with the CEO responsible for the financial institution.
-- Upon returning, I want to obtain directions on how to reach the financial institution.
+10. Upon returning, I want to obtain directions on how to reach the financial institution.

 #### Site Owner
-- Facilitar para os usuários encontrarem informações sobre novos serviços financeiros.
+11. Make it easy for users to find information about new financial services.
-- Apresentar aos usuários insights relevantes sobre a instituição financeira.
+12. Provide users with relevant insights about the financial institution.
-- Garantir que os usuários possam entrar em contato conosco de maneira fácil e eficiente.
+13. Ensure that users can contact us easily and efficiently.

 ## Design